Keyboard shortcuts

 Providing Context to AI

 When building an MCP (Model Context Protocol) server or simply feeding data to an LLM, use the TOON format to maximize the context window.
+See the MCP Integration (Agent Tools) recipe for exposing your endpoints as callable tools for Claude, Cursor and other agents.

 // Example: Generating a prompt with TOON data